 Things to Do in Morris County NJ

-Guinness, of beer family lineage, was swept away by the first small Swiss Music Box he received as a child; so much so that over his lifetime, he amassed hundreds of these mechanical musical instruments, displaying them in two of his New York City townhomes.
-Guinness passed away in 2002, and in 2004, the Morris Museum was awarded his whole collection.
+Guinness, of beer family lineage, was smitten by the first small Swiss Music Box he received as a child.
+So much so that over his lifetime he amassed hundreds of these mechanical musical instruments.
+After his death in 2002, the Morris Museum was awarded the whole Guinness collection.
 The exhibit opened in 2007 to much elation.

-TOUR: George Washington Headquarters Museum/Visitor’s Center and Ford Mansion.
 Washington’s Headquarters is the centerpiece of Morristown National Historic Park.
 Begin in the Visitor’s Center, which also serves as a museum and mustering area for Ford Mansion tours.
-Though the Mansion stood during the Revolution (circa 1774), the Museum/Visitor’s Center is relatively new – built in the 1930’s by the National Park Service.
+Though the Mansion stood during the Revolution (circa 1774), the Museum/Visitor’s Center is relatively new.
+It was built in the 1930’s by the National Park Service.

 Your 30-40 minute Ford Mansion tour begins in the Visitor’s Center with a short overview.
 America’s Revolutionary War was fought in temperate seasons only.
 The fighting basically stopped in wintertime as “there were no snowplows,” according to our guide.
 Generals would routinely appropriate large houses in order to accommodate staff and servants.